 At or near the police station (or hospital for a blood draw), the police normally read “the Minnesota Implied Consent Advisory” which informs the driver of certain legal rights.
-The most important is your right to consult a lawyer before deciding whether to submit to chemical testing.

 It is always, always, always – a good idea to call a lawyer first!
 The police are required by law to help you do so.
 If they fail to help you call a lawyer, the chemical test could be suppressed from evidence.
 You should always make every effort to call a lawyer in this situation – even if you are still sitting in the squad car in handcuffs!
 Tell the officer you want to call a lawyer.
 This part is usually recorded – a good thing.

 The other important right is secret in the sense that it is never mentioned in the “Implied Consent Advisory” by the cop. what is it?
 It is your Constitutional right to exculpatory evidence, as manifested in your statutory right to an “Additional Test.”
 Say what?
 You have the legal right in Minnesota to a Second Test, after the you provide the sample requested by police.
 In this situation, the arrested person should always, always, always request an Additional Test.
 If you do, the police are only required to give you a phone to use.
 You can use the phone to call whoever you need to call to arrange for an additional test.
 See the midnight DWI jail call to a Minnesota lawyer blog post for more on this issue.

 By: Thomas C Gallagher, Minneapolis DWI Defense Lawyer.